paritytech/substrate-api-sidecar/README.md

 ### Installation

-Make sure your machine has an [up-to-date version of `rustup`](https://www.rust-lang.org/tools/install) installed so rust dependencies can be managed.
+Make sure your machine has an
+[up-to-date version of `rustup`](https://www.rust-lang.org/tools/install) installed to manage Rust dependencies.

 Install `wasm-pack` if your machine does not already have it: